darmou/ticketmule_react/README.md

 ## Database support

 TicketMule runs on PostgreSQL by default.
 MySQL and SQLite can be used with a small change to a couple of queries in the Ticket model.
-See [issue #10](https://github.com/appogee/ticket_mule/issues/#issue/10) for details.

 ## Install